-Apart from Heidi, mountains, chocolate, watches and cheese, if there is one characteristic to highlight about Switzerland, it would be its public transportation system.
-Being the most dense system in the world, the slogan of the Swiss Railway during the 1950's was on the spot: "Who's clever, travels by train."
+Apart from Heidi, mountains, chocolate, watches, and cheese, if there is one characteristic to highlight about Switzerland, it would be its public transportation system.
+Being the densest system in the world, the slogan of the Swiss Railway during the 1950s was on the spot: "Who's clever, travels by train."

 About the history of train lines in Switzerland

 Train travel has been essential for developing the economy and tourism in Switzerland during the 19th century.
 This safe and ecological transportation was beautifully integrated into the Swiss landscape, with viaducts crossing valleys and tunnels piercing through mountains.

 At the time, train travel provided an almost magical and practical way to make the journey from point A to point B. Remember, people were still getting around with horse-drawn carriages at the time.